 The bank should mail you a check for the remaining balance in your account.
 Your notice letter about the account closing should tell you when to expect your check — usually within ten days.
-How to get money from a closed bank account is a matter of cooperating with the bank who will be looking to get your money back to you.
+How to get money from a closed bank account is a matter of cooperating with the bank that will be looking to get your money back to you.

 If it doesn’t state a time frame, or if your money doesn’t arrive on time, call the bank to follow up.
 You may need to call several times to get a good answer.
 When a bank closes your account, it isn’t trying to impress you with great customer service.
 Sending out your check isn’t a high priority.
 Be persistent, and you’re more likely to get that check quickly.

 What Happens Next?

 Banks block your account first and notify you afterward.
 That means you’ll probably find out that your account is frozen or closed at the worst possible time — when you’re trying to make a purchase or when a check bounces.
 Try not to panic.
 Most of the time, this is a temporary inconvenience that you can straighten out pretty easily.